Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Methodology

-\item Lastly, a \textsc{Finish} action is applied to indicate the end of the parsing process by modifying the value of $f$, moving the system from configurations $\langle {\Sigma}, B, \textit{false} \rangle$ to final configurations $\langle {\Sigma}, B, \textit{true} \rangle$.
-This operation can only be completed if the stack contains a single intent constituent and the buffer is empty.
+\item Lastly, a \textsc{Finish} action is used to signal the end of the parsing process by changing the value of $f$, transitioning the system from configurations $\langle {\Sigma}, B, \textit{false} \rangle$ to final configurations $\langle {\Sigma}, B, \textit{true} \rangle$.
+This operation is only allowed if the stack contains a single intent constituent and the buffer is empty.

-\end{itemize} \end{itemize} Finally, we show in Figure~\ref{fig:example2} how this shift-reduce parser processes the utterance in Figure~\ref{fig:trees}(a), creating each constituent from bottom to top by assigning the non-terminal label after all child nodes are complete in the stack.
+\end{itemize} \end{itemize} Finally, Table~\ref{fig:example2} illustrates how this shift-reduce parser processes the utterance in Fig.~\ref{fig:trees}(a), constructing each constituent from bottom to top by assigning the non-terminal label after all child nodes are fully assembled in the stack.